Hendrix-CS/csci150/index.md

 ## <a name="quizzes">Quizzes</a>

 A short quiz will be given in class every Wednesday.
+The subject matter will correspond to the topic of the homework due that same week.
 Each quiz will contain one or more short problems that should be solvable within 10 minutes.

 Quizzes are pass-fail.
-If a student does not pass a quiz, or does not attend class on a quiz day for any reason, they can make up the quiz by visiting the instructor's office on one of the following make-up days:
+If a student does not pass a quiz, or does not attend class on a quiz day for any reason, they can make up the quiz by visiting the instructor's office on one of the following make-up times:
+* Tuesday, February 6, 11:10-12:00
+* Tuesday, February 20, 11:10-12:00
 * Thursday, February 29, 11:10-12:00
 * Thursday, March 28, 11:10-12:00
+* Tuesday, April 9, 11:10-12:00
 * Thursday, April 18, 11:10-12:00

 Quiz make-ups can also be arranged on Monday, April 29, the Reading Day.

+Missing a quiz is **excused** if the student communicates to the instructor **prior to class that day** that it is necessary for the student to miss class.

 If extenuating circumstances make all of the above make-up times impossible to arrange, a student should communicate with the instructor to determine